Azure/azure-powershell-migration/docs/how-to-update-az-module-spec.md

    ```

    Restart PowerShell if test is changed and module needs to be imported again.

+1. Add new version and release notes to `powershell-module/ChangeLog.md` and `powershell-module/Az.Tools.Migration/Az.Tools.Migration.psd1`.
+It is usually patch release because no API changes

 1. Submit a pull request to commit the new changes.